Single-Photon Advantage in Quantum Cryptography Beyond QKD: Acknowledgments:

-\section{Acknowledgments}
+\section{Acknowledgments:}

 The authors gratefully acknowledge early contributions to the experimental methodology and software by Timm Gao, experimental support by Bhavana Panchumarthi, Aodhan Corrigan, and Calista Eitel-Porter, as well as technical support by Johannes Schall, Sven Rodt, Stephan Reitzenstein, and Chengao Yang.
-The authors further acknowledge financial support by the German Federal Ministry of Education and Research (BMBF) via the project “QuSecure” (Grant No. 13N14876) within the funding program Photonic Research Germany, the BMBF joint projects “tubLAN Q.0” (Grant No. 16KISQ087K) as well as QuNET+ICLink (Grant No. 16KIS1967) in the context of the federal government’s research framework in IT-security “Digital.
+The authors further acknowledge financial support by the German Federal Ministry of Research, Technology and Space (BMFTR) via the project “QuSecure” (Grant No. 13N14876) within the funding program Photonic Research Germany, the BMFTR joint projects “tubLAN Q.0” (Grant No. 16KISQ087K) as well as QuNET+ICLink (Grant No. 16KIS1967) in the context of the federal government’s research framework in IT-security “Digital.
 Secure.
 Sovereign.”, and the Einstein Foundation via the Einstein Research Unit “Quantum Devices”.
 A.P. also acknowledges financial support by the German Research Foundation (DFG) via the Emmy Noether (Grant No. 418294583).
-H.L., S.L., H.N., and Z.N. acknowledge financial support by the Chinese Academy of Sciences Project for Young Scientists in Basic Research (Grant No. YSBR-112) and National Natural Science Foundation of China (Grant No. 12494601).
+H.L., S.L., H.N., and Z.N. acknowledge financial support by the Chinese Academy of Sciences Project for Young Scientists in Basic Research (Grant No. YSBR-112), the National Natural Science Foundation of China (Grant No. 12494601), and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0300801).